 Adding vinegar, particularly apple cider vinegar, can introduce vinegar eels - a small nematode that thrives in acidic environments and feeds off of kombucha mothers.
-While harmless to humans, they can weaken your kombucha scoby and damage it (and its ability to brew kombucha) over time.
-Vinegar eels are a very common blight in the vinegar industry, and particularly so for apple cider vinegar.
-The only way to eradicate them is to use sulfur dioxide or pasteurization (source), neither of which you want to use in your brewing.
+While harmless to humans, they can weaken your kombucha SCOBY and damage it (and its ability to brew kombucha) over time.
+Vinegar eels are a very common blight in the vinegar industry, particularly so for apple cider vinegar.
+The only way to eradicate them is to use sulfur dioxide or pasteurization, neither of which you want to use in your brewing.

-Vinegar eels are another reason to make sure you're using a high-quality kombucha mother from a reputable sources (like this one), as unsuspecting home brewers may have used contaminated vinegar in their initial brews and then passed on resulting mothers to their friends, unaware that they're also passing on vinegar eels, too.
+Vinegar eels are another reason to make sure you're using a high-quality kombucha mother from a reputable source, as unsuspecting home brewers may have used contaminated vinegar in their initial brews and then passed on resulting mothers to their friends, unaware that they're also passing on vinegar eels, too.

 Using Weak Starter Tea

 The kombucha SCOBY and kombucha starter tea work together to transform sweet tea into kombucha.
 Young kombucha tea, less than six days old, isn't sufficiently inoculated with enough bacteria and yeast to support the continued brewing of kombucha.
 So if you repeatedly brew kombucha tea with weak starter tea, instead of mature starter tea (7+ days old, bright, and tart), over time your kombucha may become weaker and weaker.